shinmyung0/algo-study/dijkstras_explained.md

 all other node distances should be set to (infinity, None)

 while there are unvisited nodes:
-    get the current next node to visit get the curr node neighbors
+    get the current next node to visit based on lowest distance get the curr node neighbors
     for each neighbor
         calculate the total distance by adding entry in shortest path table and edge weight between the nodes if the new distance is less than the current entry update the shortest paths table = (new dist, curr_node)

+    mark current node as visited

 return shortest paths table